CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 “Think she went straight back to Boston?”

-“Pat Harrigan will tell us the answer, to that when we get back to the Cloud Building.”
+“Pat Harrigan will tell us the answer to that when we get back to the Cloud Building.”

 Weaver’s nervous fingers twisted.
 “Let’s shove off.
 Let’s get out of here.”